Mathematical semantics of intuitionistic logic: What is intuitionistic logic?

-The tradition initiated by Brouwer in 1907 and continued by his school in Amsterdam (Heyting, Troelstra, et al.) and elsewhere till the present day --- perhaps more successfully in computer science than in mathematics --- presupposes a deep rethink of the conventional understanding of what mathematics is and what it is not.
+The tradition initiated by Brouwer in 1907 and continued by his school in Amsterdam (Heyting, Troelstra, et al.) and elsewhere till the present day --- perhaps more successfully in computer science than in mathematics --- presupposes a deep rethink (along the lines of Logical Positivism and prior development of verificationist thinking; see Martin-L\"of \cite{ML12}, \cite{ML87}*{pp.\ 414--416}), of the conventional understanding of what mathematics is and what it is not.
 In the words of Troelstra and van Dalen \cite{TV}*{p.\ 4}:

 Thus, in the tradition of Brouwer and Heyting, propositions are considered to have a different --- intuitionistic --- meaning, which is determined by answering the question: {\it When do we know a constructive proof of a given proposition?} We will return to this question in \S\ref{BHK}, once it will have been restated in \S\ref{Kolmogorov} so as to avoid the terminological clash with the classical meaning of propositions.